Judge Dora L. Irizarry

 Exemptions

-Memoranda of 10+ pages must include a table of contents.
+Memoranda that are 10 pages or longer must include a table of contents.

 Memoranda of 10 pages or more must contain a table of contents.